anaef/nginx-lws/doc/RequestProcessing.md

 > [!NOTE]
 > The pre, main, and post Lua chunks run with a *request* environment that indexes the global
 > environment for keys that are not present.
-When a request completes, the request environment
+After a request is finalized, the request environment
 > is removed.